 - 2 cups all purpose flour

-- 2 1/2 tsp instant yeast
+- 2 ½ teaspoon instant yeast

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 tsp salt
+- 1 teaspoon salt

-Combine all ingredients in the bowl of a stand mixer.
+- Combine all ingredients in the bowl of a stand mixer.
 Mix on medium high speed for 2 minutes.

-Cover bowl and allow to rise for 1 hour.
+- Cover bowl and allow to rise for 1 hour.
 When 5-10 minutes remain, begin preheating a griddle or large skillet over medium low heat.
 When heated, lightly grease the griddle, as well as 4 crumpet rings and place them on the griddle to heat.

-Pour 1/4 cup batter into each crumpet ring.
+- Pour ¼ cup batter into each crumpet ring.
 After cooking for 5 minutes, remove the rings with tongs and rinse them.
 Re-grease and set aside.
 After 10 minutes, flip the crumpets and cook for 5 more minutes, until golden brown and the inside is cooked.
 Repeat with the rest of the batter.
 Serve warm with the topping of your choice.
 Crumpets can be completely cooled and frozen in a zipper bag.